19th Battalion, Baloch Regiment: Suspended Animation

 It remained SSG Battalion for 13 years, till August 1965, when the scope of Special Service Group was expanded from battalion size to that of an operational group and 19 Baluch went into suspended animation.

 19 Baluch (Reconnaissance & Support)

-As part of the expansions carried out in the late 1960s, 19 Baluch was re-raised as a Reconnaissance & Support (R&S) Battalion on 14 Mar 1969 at Baluch Regimental Centre (BRC) Abbotabad.
+As part of the expansions carried out in the late 1960s, 19 Baluch was re-raised as a Reconnaissance & Support (R&S) Battalion on 14 Mar 1969 at Baluch Regimental Centre (BRC) Abbottabad.
 Lt Col Muhammad Ilyas was posted as its commanding officer with a major portion of other officers coming from 5 Baluch.
 Captain Shahbaz (later colonel) was the first officer to report at BRC and was appointed as Signal Officer of the battalion.
 Capt Amman Ullah Cheema also joined from 5 Baluch and was later to become Adjutant of the battalion during 1971 war and a hero of attack on Thako Chak in the Battle of Chhamb.